UMR-CNRM/EPyGrAM/epygram/doc_sphinx/source/examples.rst

 handling and use of the library, as well as a quick glance at its possibilities.*

+For a more comprehensive introduction to the package, please refer to the :ref:`Tutorial <tuto-index>`.

-Fore more detailed examples, please refer to the :ref:`tutorial <tuto-index>` and more advanced Notebooks section.
+For more advanced examples, please refer to the :ref:`Gallery <tuto-index>`.

 About Resources
 ---------------